malik027/LazySysAdmin-1/README.md

 ![Screenshot](images/16.png)

-Here it can be seen that all privileges mean user: run all commands using **sudo**, let's try it.
+Here, you can see that all privileges are granted to all users.
+This means any user can run any command using **sudo**.
+Let's try it out.

 ![Screenshot](images/14.png)